_edited.png)

 MANDATORY BILLFISH, OPTIONAL BILLFISH & OPTIONAL BLUE MARLIN POOLS

-A Special Word about the Blue Marlin (Only) Pools!
+A Special Word about Blue Marlin Only Pools!

-The Billfish Pools include points for Blue Marlin weighed or released, White Marlin released and Sailfish released.
+The Billfish Pools include points for Blue Marlin weighed or released, White Marlin release and Sailfish released.

 The Tournament Places are based on the $1,000 Mandatory Billfish Pool which all participants are required to enter.

 The Optional Boat Pools are exactly that, Optional, and are not required or included in the base entry fee.
-Entry into the Optional Pools is not required to be eligible for the Tournament Awards.
+Entry into the Optional Pools is not required to be eligible for Tournament Awards.
 Payout on all Boat Pools is 90%.
-10% administrative cost deducted.
+10% Administrative cost deducted.

 1st Place - 65% / 2nd Place - 35%